Krush206/soldat-shell/README.md

 #### Notes
 Since I made them on GNU/Linux, it is unlikely that Unix or other Unix-like operating systems (including macOS) be able to run them, because GNU programs tend to be and act different than these found in Unix and other Unix-like operating systems.
 However, *BSD and illumos users may already have or can install GNU programs, so they just need to adapt their environment.

-Windows users may use Busybox or Cygwin to run the scripts (but they haven't been tested on this platform; testing is required).
+Windows users may use [Cygwin](https://cygwin.com) to run the scripts (but they haven't been tested on this platform; testing is required).

 On Unix and Unix-like operating systems, it is recommended to have a `tmpfs` mount on `/tmp`.